UK Global Grand Challenges Student Competition 2019

 All Student Competition teams will attend the Global Grand Challenges Summit on 16-18 September 2019 in the Queen Elizabeth Hall at the South Bank Centre in London.
 The winning mixed-country teams will also have the opportunity to present their Collaboration Lab innovations to an audience of engineers, researchers, innovators, entrepreneurs, and policymakers at the Summit.

-University teams should complete the application form and submit this to firstname.lastname@example.org by 23:59 (GMT) on 8 March 2019.
+University teams should complete the application form and submit this to firstname.lastname@example.org Deadline to submit team applications has been extended to 12pm MIDDAY on 25 March 2019.

 GGCS 2019 student competition form (138.22 KB)